Inquire: Light-Dependent Reactions

 - electron transport chaingroup of proteins between PSII and PSI that pass energized electrons and use the energy released by the electrons to move hydrogen ions against their concentration gradient into the thylakoid lumen

-- photondistinct quantity or “packet” of light energy
+- photondistinct quantity or “packet” of light energy; a photon carries energy proportional to the radiation frequency but has a zero rest mass

 - photosystemgroup of proteins, chlorophyll, and other pigments that are used in the light-dependent reactions of photosynthesis to absorb light energy and convert it into chemical energy